QingCloudAppcenter/user-guide/docs/kubernetes/tutorials/helloworld-en-US.md

   PATH: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```

-the output above if the environment variables of this pod.
+The output above if the environment variables of this pod.

 Note: helloworld service in this example uses probe program on server side written by go, for more source reference, please go to [go-probe](https://github.com/jolestar/go-probe).